ozanbaskan/discord-chaos-bot/README.md

 - MONGO_USER: Your mongodb account's username
 - MONGO_PW: Your mongodb account's password

-### Create a file named .env and this add values to it
+### Create a file named .env and add these values to it

 Example:
 ```